Are you looking for some inspiration for things to do at home?

 In addition to the books I have, I am also considering signing up for more language classes on italki or similar websites that will give me ‘face-to-face’ interaction with an instructor via the computer.

 I think utilizing this time at home is best spent learning… even if it is a new language!

 Tip: check out websites offering online courses such as Udemy.com and Coursera.org if you want to learn a new skill.
 And of course Youtube also has an incredible number of tutorials, courses, etc.

 4. Start Cooking & Baking

 By Allan from It’s Sometimes Sunny in Bangor

-I was forced into self-isolation before peak panic when my parents arrived from a 3-month cruise through Africa and Asia.
+I was forced into self-isolation when my parents arrived from a 3-month cruise through Africa and Asia.
 Then my wife touched down on a flight from Thailand and we were forced into a near month of self-isolation at the family home in Northern Ireland.

 At the same time, the supermarkets were emptied by panic buying and stockpiling.
 So the shops were quickly out of the long-lasting foods like pasta and rice, along with tinned and pre-packaged food items.